All Products

 Prerequisites

-• Project name: Enter a globally unique name for the Project within Alibaba Cloud.
+• Project Name: Enter a globally unique name for the Project within Alibaba Cloud.
 The name cannot be changed after creation.

-Create LogStore
+Create a LogStore

 1. In the Project list, click your target Project.

-• LogStore name: Enter a name that is unique within the Project.
+• Logstore Name: Enter a name that is unique within the Project.
 This name cannot be changed after creation.

-Step 1: Configure a machine group (install LoongCollector)
+Step 1: Configure a machine group

 Note